Locally isotropic Steinberg groups II. Schur multipliers: Preliminaries

 Recall the notation from \cite[\S 2.2]{iso-st-k2}.
-An \textit{isotropic pinning} of reductive group scheme \( G \) over a unital commutative ring \(K\) consists of a split torus \( T = \mathbb G^\ell_{\mathrm m} \leq G \), a crystallographic root system \( \Phi \leq \mathbb Z^\ell \) in its group of constant characters (with respect to some dot product, not necessarily the standard one), and a base \( \Delta \subseteq \Phi \) such that \( \Phi \) is the set of non-zero weights of the Lie algebra \( \mathfrak g \) of \( G \) with respect to \( T \) (or \( K = 0 \)), all root subspaces are free \( K \)-modules, and there are \( \alpha \)-Weyl elements in \( G(K) \) for all \( \alpha \in \Phi \).
+An \textit{isotropic pinning} of reductive group scheme \( G \) over a unital commutative ring \( K \) consists of a split torus \( T = \mathbb G^\ell_{\mathrm m} \leq G \), a crystallographic root system \( \Phi \leq \mathbb Z^\ell \) in its group of constant characters (with respect to some dot product, not necessarily the standard one), and a base \( \Delta \subseteq \Phi \) such that \( \Phi \) is the set of non-zero weights of the Lie algebra \( \mathfrak g \) of \( G \) with respect to \( T \) (or \( K = 0 \)), all root subspaces are free \( K \)-modules, and there are \( \alpha \)-Weyl elements in \( G(K) \) for all \( \alpha \in \Phi \).
 If \( K \) is local (or an LG-ring with connected spectrum \cite{gille}), then \( G \) has a maximal isotropic pinning and all such isotropic pinnings are conjugate.

-The \textit{rank} of an isotropic pinning is the smallest rank of components of \( \Phi \) unless \( T \) commutes with some simple factor in a geometric fiber and modulo the center, in this exceptional case the rank is zero.
+The \textit{rank} of an isotropic pinning is the smallest rank of components of \( \Phi \) unless \( T \) commutes with some non-abelian simple factor-group in a geometric fiber, in this exceptional case the rank is zero.
 The \textit{isotropic rank} of a reductive group scheme \( G \) over a local ring is the rank of its maximal isotropic pinnings, and the \textit{local isotropic rank} of a reductive group scheme \( G \) over arbitrary unital commutative ring is the minimum of the isotropic ranks of the localizations \( G_{\mathfrak m} \) for all maximal ideals \( \mathfrak m \).

 An abstract group \( G \) is called \textit{root graded} by a spherical root system \( \Phi \) if there are subgroups \( G_\alpha \leq G \) for \( \alpha \in \Phi \) such that \begin{itemize}

 \item \( [G_\alpha, G_\beta] \leq \bigl\langle G_\gamma \mid \gamma \in \interval \alpha \beta \bigr\rangle \) for linearly independent \( \alpha \) and \( \beta \);